Active Faculty Grants

 Samuel McCauleyAssistant Professor of Computer Science, has been awarded a two-year $148,707 NSF grant for support of his research project, “New Approaches for Space-Efficient Similarity Search.”
 Professor McCauley’s research seeks to improve the state-of-the-art in space-efficient data structures for similarity search, a fundamental data structure problem, in which a set is preprocessed so that “close” elements (or approximately close elements) to a given query can be quickly returned.
 (June 2021)

-Kelly Shaw, Professor Computer Science, has been awarded a two-year $28,858 NSF subaward through the Computing Research Association (CRA) to support her work in CRA’s UR2PhD Program.
+Kelly Shaw, Professor of Computer Science, has been awarded a two-year $28,858 NSF subaward through the Computing Research Association (CRA) to support her work in CRA’s UR2PhD Program.
 UR2PhD (read as “you are 2 PhD”) focuses on engaging more women who are U.S. citizens and permanent residents in computing PhD programs through a virtual, nationally managed approach to quality undergraduate research opportunities and to bridging the gap to PhD applications.
 This subaward is part of a $5 million grant awarded to CRA.
+More information about this grant can be found here.

 Professor Shaw is co-chair of CRA’s education committee and has served as co-chair of the Outstanding Undergraduate Researcher Award committee.
 She is also a member of the development team for the CSGrad4US mentoring program, which guides returning students through the application process towards a successful CS PhD admission and school selection; and mentors them through the transition to PhD graduate study in the first year towards high retention..
 Dr. Shaw is serving as the main contact for the UR2PhD program.
 (February 2023)